Befriending the Inner Voice

 When the Personal Narrative Gets Stuck

 With successes, adversity, or trauma, the always-evolving or changing personal story can get stuck, inflexible, and overly defended.
 It occurs when fearful situations, perceived outside threats, or challenges arise, leading to a block in healthy development, productivity, and relationships.
 Losing self-awareness or one's inner world, thoughts, ideas, and developed narrative and identity, leaves an individual inflexible and unable to adapt or change when needed for a healthy life and survival.
-EN6
+6

 There can be a weakening of a person’s stable sense of self, creating vulnerability to fear, adverse influences, and manipulation of others.
 An individual may get fixed in a narrative or ideology that endangers the person and others in the family or community when failing to ascribe to public health measures in a pandemic or having rigid thinking that leads a person to mental illness, health problems, violence, or self-harm.
 If given medical or psychiatric labels or diagnoses, it may become embedded in one’s personal story and narrative identity and thus stifle further growth and needed healing.

 When a person is susceptible to the influence of someone felt to be very knowledgeable, as may be the case with a healthcare giver that one has sought for help, the individual may incorporate a label or diagnosis into their growing personal story.
-Their pain and suffering now has a name and becomes an explanation for who and what they are.
+Their pain and suffering now has a name and become an explanation for who and what they are.
 A diagnosis may be beneficial if it comes with some effective or remedial treatments.
-But often, the label can contribute to not being open to other possibilities and practical actions as the diagnosis has become a part of the personal narrative identity.
+But often, the label can contribute to not being open to other possibilities and practical actions as the diagnosis have become a part of the personal narrative identity.

 Inflexibility can ensue with the resignation to do nothing, thus not considering other options or broader courses of action.
 A person with an illness can lose the chance for positive outcomes when taking medications only, avoiding corrective lifestyle changes, or not pursuing correctible causes or contributing factors to their condition.